paweldudek/carousel-collection-view-layout/README.md

 @property(nonatomic) CGSize headerSize;

+@property(nonatomic) CGSize footerSize;

 @end
 ```

 Just instantiate `PBDCarouselCollectionViewLayout` instance and set its `itemSize` (which defines size of each item) and `interItemSpace` (which defines spacing between items).

-You can also optionally set `headerSize` to a non-`CGSizeZero` value which will cause a header to appear.
-Please use `PBDCollectionElementKindSectionHeader` identifier to register header supplementary view classes / nibs.
+You can also optionally set `headerSize` or `footerSize` to a non-`CGSizeZero` value to enable header and/or footer.
+Please use `UICollectionElementKindSectionHeader`/`UICollectionElementKindSectionFooter` identifiers to register supplementary view classes / nibs.

 Right now you can only select horizontal scrolling.